Origin South Africa

 Origin South Africa is a non-denominational Christian agency founded in 2005 as a daughter ministry of Origin Scotland.
 It was formed to promote unity and outreach in the Church in Cape Town, South Africa.
 It is a registered NPO (Non-Profit Organisation), Registration No: 055-618-NPO.
-It operates from headquarters in Durbanville, South Africa, in the Northern suburbs of Cape Town.
+It operates from its headquarters in Durbanville, South Africa, in the Northern Suburbs of Cape Town.